Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 (6) Failure of the service environment and computer of the service set by the user;

-(7) The network line connecting to the cloud service is faulty;
+(7) The network line connecting to the Third-party Service is faulty;

 (8) Improper operation of the user;